 Key Points to Consider

-There is a change in the rules for FSA’s in 2020: The limit that you can contribute has been increased to $2,750.00 per year.
+The limit that you can contribute to your FSA for 2022 is $2,750.00 per year.
 As a reminder, the “use it or lose it” component of flexible spending softened a bit, starting in 2014.
 Employers now have 2 options for money left over in an FSA account at the end of the calendar year.
 They can either give the employee a 2 1/2 month grace period to use the money left over OR allow $500.00 to be rolled over into the FSA account for the following year.
 They can’t, however, do both.
 With the grace period option, the employee has 2 1/2 months after the end of the plan year in which to use his or her unused contributions, or risk forfeiting them.

 Although this is good news, if you put aside the entire $2,750.00 for LASIK and are not a candidate for the procedure, you could still lose all but $500.00 in your flexible spending account.
 So, it pays to plan ahead!
 If you’re considering LASIK, you should first find out if you’re a candidate for the procedure before contributing any money to your FSA.
 Since the deadline for most plans is within the next few months, you should start the process now!
 At Mandel Vision, we offer free LASIK consultations with corneal specialist and micro-surgeon Dr. Eric Mandel in our state-of-the-art laser vision correction center in Manhattan.
 You can call us at 888-866-3681 to make an appointment, or you can click here to book your appointment online.